 What Does This Mean for My Recruiting Team?

-It really means one thing: acknowledging and including the interview scheduling process as a part of your candidate experience plan.
-Many recruiting teams really awesome ways to welcome candidates onsite and follow up with them if they have any questions.
-Those same great teams miss the scheduling process as a part of that — and it’s really not their fault for not realizing it.
+It really means one thing: acknowledge and include the interview scheduling process as a part of your candidate experience plan.
+Many recruiting teams participate in awesome ways to welcome candidates onsite and follow up with them if they have any questions.
+Those same great teams miss the scheduling process as a part of that—and it’s really not their fault for not realizing it.

 As a recruiting team, it’s not as difficult as you may think to make scheduling great.
 It comes down to not only exploring tools that can help you get there, but also making an effort to put the candidate first.